Cyperus bulbosus: Morphology

 Cyperus bulbosus is a perennial sedge.
 Typically green to straw in colour, the slender plant propagates via rhizomes (horizontal, underground stem extensions), ending at bulbs.
-Approximately 20–40 cm in height (appox.
-8-16 inches), it has fragments (or culms) as long as its leaves (which are typically 1-2mm wide).
+Approximately 20–40 cm in height (approx. 8-16 inches), it has fragments (or culms) as long as its leaves (which are typically 1-2mm wide).

 Stems are known as triquetrous/trigonous (i.e. rounded-triangle shaped cross-section).
 Its flower bundle (i.e. inflorescence) is much longer than the leaves.
 Flowers appear as “spikes” that can extend up to approximately 5 cm.
 They consist of involucre bracts, meaning that a collection of leaf and petal-like extensions support the flower (just beneath the petals).

 Spikelets (i.e. arrangement of the flowers/florets) of the plant appear flattened.
-Each “spike” contains approximately 10-30 spikeletes which are 10-25mm long.
+Each “spike” contains approximately 10-30 spikelets which are 10-25mm long.
 Usually, five to 20 of these are flowered.
 Lastly, glumes (membranous bracts) subacute (slightly rounded), with 3-5 nerves on either side of the keel, which in itself is approximately 3–5 mm long.

 Leaves are known to be trigonous, obovoid or ellipsoid.
 They are approximately 1.3 to 1.55 mm long.